Australia Tourist Guide -> NSW -> North Coast NSW -> Mid North Coast NSW - Lakes Way Tourist Guide

 The area also has great watersports, fishing and beaches.
 The growers and farmers markets at Forster in the mornings of every third Saturday of the month offer great local produce.

-There are some wonderful cruises available, exploring Wallis Lake, Karuah, Port Stephens, Myall River and Lakes, Tea Gardens, or for a good feed go to Moffatts Oyster Barn.
+There are some seagoing and lake cruises available, exploring Wallis Lake, Karuah, Port Stephens, Myall River and Lakes, Tea Gardens, or for a good feed go, head to Moffatts Oyster Barn.

 Hotels and Accommodation